JoaquinAmatRodrigo/skforecast/README.md

 <br>

 The main challenge when using scikit-learn models for recursive multi-step forecasting is transforming the time series in an matrix where, each value of the series, is related to the time window (lags) that precedes it.
-This forecasting strategy can be easily generated with the classes `ForecasterAutoreg` and `ForecasterCustom`.
+This forecasting strategy can be easily generated with the classes `ForecasterAutoreg` and `ForecasterAutoregCustom`.

 <p><img src="./images/transform_timeseries.gif" alt="forecasting-python" title="forecasting-python"></p>